yarisvt/tyk-docs/tyk-docs/content/universal-data-graph/getting-started-with-udg.md

 }
 ```

-The tyk GraphQL engine resolved the GraphQL query, translated it into a REST API call to httpbin.org and returned the response according to the GraphQL schema.
+The Tyk GraphQL engine resolved the GraphQL query, translated it into a REST API call to httpbin.org and returned the response according to the GraphQL schema.

 For in depth information on how DataSources work, how you nest them etc. have a look at the DataSources section.